ubernostrum/django-registration/docs/activation-workflow.rst

 the timestamp will be base62 encoded.

-Django's implementation uses the value of the :data:`~django.conf.settings.SECRET_KEY` setting as the key for HMAC;
-additionally, it permits the specification of a salt value which can be used to "namespace" different uses of HMAC across a Django-powered site.
+Django's implementation uses the value of the :data:`~django.conf.settings.SECRET_KEY` setting as the key for HMAC.
+Additionally, it permits the specification of a salt value which can be used to "namespace" different uses of HMAC across a Django-powered site.

 .. _salt-security: